gofiber/fiber/docs/api/ctx.md

 ## SendFile

 Transfers the file from the given path.
-Sets the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) response HTTP header field based on the **filenames** extension.
+Sets the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) response HTTP header field based on the **file format**.

 ```go title="Config" title="Config"
 // SendFile defines configuration options when to transfer file with SendFile.